aturingmachine/trunks/README.md

 ## Contributing

 Please feel free to contribute to this project!
+I am open to any and all suggestions.
+Simply fork it and make a pr and we can discuss the changes there!

 ### Notes